Welasco/AzureSentinelSyslog/README.md

 sudo systemctl status rsyslog
 ```

-You can check if your server are receiving messages remote messages using the logger command specifying to send a message to a remote server.
-From any remote Linux type the following command replacing the IP Address to your Syslog Forwarder server IP:
+You can check if your server is receiving remote messages using a logger command.
+From any Linux command line, type the following command (replace the IP address with your Syslog Forwarder server IP address):

 ```
 logger -n 10.0.5.8 -i --msgid "123" "Test log from remote Linux Logger"